 Ed is a 2008 recipient of the Professionalism Award.
 In 1999 he was awarded the New Jersey Supreme Court’s Fund for Client Protection’s “Client Protection” Award for his outstanding service on behalf of the public and the Bar of New Jersey in his role as Chancery Court-appointed Receiver in the case of Montano v.
 Cohen & Cohen.

 Ed is a past president of the C. Willard Heckel Inn of Court and the Rutgers—Newark Law School Alumni Association.
-He has been a Trustee of the Trial Attorneys of New Jersey for over 30 years.
-He has been on the faculty of the National Institute for Trial Advocacy for over 25 years and, for the past twenty years, has been one of only two non-government faculty members in the New Jersey Attorney General’s Trial Advocacy Institute.
+He has been a Trustee of the Trial Attorneys of New Jersey for over 35 years.
+He has been on the faculty of the National Institute for Trial Advocacy for over 25 years and, for the nearly twenty years, was one of only two non-government faculty members in the New Jersey Attorney General’s Trial Advocacy Institute.
 Ed is currently a master of the New York City American Inn of Court and the Lifland (federal practice) American Inn of Court.
 He has served as a federal arbitrator, and state court certified mediator.
 He has also been an adjunct professor at Rutgers College.

 Ed was a Judicial Law Clerk for The Honorable James A. Coolahan, U.S. District Court for the District of New Jersey (D.N.J.) from 1975-77.
 During the two-year clerkship, Judge Coolahan held a temporary assignment to the Court of Appeals for the Third Circuit.